johnstonbl01/clementinejs/faq.md

 ### WHAT IS AN MVC?

-An [MVC](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) is a [design pattern](https://en.wikipedia.org/wiki/Software_design_pattern) to efficiently organize your code.
+An [MVC](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) is a [design pattern](https://en.wikipedia.org/wiki/Software_design_pattern) that can be used to efficiently organize your code.
 MVC stands for *Model*,  *View*, *Controller*.
 The notion of using an MVC suggests that when writing code, the developer separates the code into different categories based on the code's purpose (also known as [separation of concern's](https://en.wikipedia.org/wiki/Separation_of_concerns).
 Let's take a look at each category:

 Paraphrased from [developer.google](https://developer.chrome.com/apps/app_frameworks):